-A and B are each aged 16 or over and are personally connected to each other, and the behaviour is abusive.
+• A and B are each aged 16 or over and are personally connected to each other, and the behaviour is abusive.

-The behaviour is "abusive" if it consists of any of the following-
+The behaviour is "abusive" if it consists of any of the followingand it does not matter whether the behaviour consists of a single incident or a course of conduct.

 - (a)physical or sexual abuse;

-- (b) violent or threatening behaviour;
+- (b)violent or threatening behaviour;

 - (c)controlling or coercive behaviour;

 - (d)economic abuse;

 - (e)psychological, emotional or other abuse;